 I’m looking forward over the coming months and years, to being a strong voice for children and families across the UK and here in Southwark and Lambeth.

 I regularly hear from parents of children with autism or Special Educational Needs and Disabilities (SEND) who are struggling to get the specialist provision their child needs at school.
 Analysis by the National Autistic Society finds that 70% of parents of children with autism feel that support was not in place quickly enough for their child.
 Additionally, fewer than 5 in 10 teachers say that they are confident about supporting a child on the autism spectrum.

 I believe that teachers should be given the knowledge and skills they need to be able to identify and support children with autism through the training they receive.
 The Labour Party has committed to deliver a strategy for children with Special Educational Needs and Disabilities (SEND) based on inclusivity, and which pledged to embed SEND more substantially into training for teachers and non-teaching staff, so that staff, children and their parents are properly supported.
 Labour’s last manifesto has also committed to make our country autism-friendly and committed to make sure autistic people are able to access the whole of their community.

 In Parliament, I have consistently called for improved provision for children with autism or SEND needs in schools.
-I am a member of the APPG for Autism and I am one of a small number of MPs who speak regularly in the House of Commons Chamber on the issues affecting autistic people.
+I am a member of the APPG for Autism and I have been one of a small number of MPs who speak regularly in the House of Commons Chamber on the issues affecting autistic people.
 Earlier this year, I sponsored a debate on the use of restraint in schools and discussed my concerns about the impact this has on autistic children and children with SEND.
 I am proud to have worked with campaigners to organise the largest lobby of Parliament by autistic people, parents and carers earlier this year, calling for an end to the use of hospitals for long term accommodation for autistic people.